 This may all seem self-evident, but some of these patterns and population health trends are not such.
 There are some visible predictions that can be made, such as when there is an outbreak of chicken pox at an elementary school, it will have a peak and then taper off.
 Same with other common viruses in known circumstances.
 However, having an outbreak of chronic heart failures isn’t possible due to the fact that this isn’t contagious, but some of the same signs may be visible if a physician is able to understand a patient’s medical history and compare it to other individuals who experienced similar physical markers and dispositions.
 By intervening before diseases and illnesses are at a chronic or dyer stage, both patient and physician usually have more options available and the ability to come out the other side with a better result.

-Big Data in healthcare provides the insight to not only utilize the power of stored and analyzed data from countless others, but also to have real-time data available to work from.
-This enables a physician to take into account current patient sitting in their clinic and understand possible afflictions or illnesses that may be on the horizon.
+Big Data Healthcare provides the insight to not only utilize the power of stored and analyzed data from countless others, but also to have real-time data available to work from.
+This enables a physician to take into account a patient currently sitting in their clinic and understand possible afflictions or illnesses that may be on the horizon.
 More accurate and personalized care can then be administered.

 “I never guess.
 It is a capital mistake to theorize before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”
 Sir Arthur Conan Doyle – author